drkvogel/retrasst/notes/big-list.md

 ---to sort---
 Looking at your Sorter again, I still couldn’t get it to do what I wanted it to, e.g. sorting by Vessel then rack left it in rack order, rather than Vessel+rack.
 I have therefore created my own Sorter (in SampleEntry.cpp) but I’d be happy to merge it with yours – it would make more sense if all the screens worked in the same way
- * Columns should be displayed in Russian doll order, left to right: site, location, vessel, shelf, structure, slot, box, position
 ---done---
 find destination boxes - faster method using sequence?
     nick's method -